This privacy statement covers:

 We will endeavour to inform you at the time your data is gathered why it is required, what it will be used for, which will be explained to you.

-We will ensure that there is effective safeguards and systems in place to make sure personal information is kept safely and securely and provides awareness training to staff who handle personal information and treat it as a disciplinary matter if they misuse or don’t look after personal information properly.
+We will ensure there are effective safeguards and systems in place to make sure personal information is kept safely and securely.
+We will provide awareness training to staff who handle personal information and treat it as a disciplinary matter if they misuse or don’t look after personal information properly.

 What we ask from you

 - That you provide us with accurate and up to date personal data.

 - That you do not abuse staff when providing or seeking personal data.

 - That you inform us of any changes to your personal data.

 - That you inform us if you find any error or inaccuracies.